 - Training events: Got some other form of training that the five activity types above don’t quite cover?
 Create a training event, then.
 Covers site tours, social learning, self-guided study, off-site conference presentations and training, and more.

 - Surveys: Need to get employee reactions/thoughts on a completed training or for some other reason?
 Design your own online survey in minutes, including questions and answer options, and deliver it online through your LMS.
-A great way to perform Level 2 evaluations/smile sheets.
+This is a great way to perform Level 1 evaluations/smile sheets.

 So there you have it.
 You can work with a LOT more than just online training when you get an LMS to create, assign, deliver, track, and report on training.
 Need more information?
 We’re right here.